-Model Base Year Validation and Calibration:
+Model Base Year Validation & Calibration

 To ensure that the TDFM reflects observed base year conditions, a number of quality checks were implemented.
 The most important, and ultimate goal, for the TDFM is to have base year assigned volumes within a reasonable level of traffic counts used for the model base year.
-Thus, traffic counts on the Federal-aid road system from all respective maintaining road agencies within the MPO is crucial.
+Traffic counts on the federal-aid road system from all respective maintaining road agencies within the MPO is crucial.
 Without this information, the effectiveness of the model is limited.
 The local road agencies within the Jackson MPO provided traffic count data to MDOT for use in this TDFM.

 Model "calibration" is a term that means various modeling parameters and input or output data are adjusted to replicate observed data as closely as possible, or within predefined thresholds.
-In some cases, such as future year analysis, calibration is used to provide reasonable and realistic results, which is not always straightforward if there are large changes to the road network and / or SE-data throughout the model area.
+In some cases, such as future year analysis, calibration is used to provide reasonable and realistic results, which is not always straightforward if there are large changes to the road network and/or SE-data throughout the model area.
 Model "validation" is simply the comparison of the calibrated model to the observed data.
 Several calibration adjustments may be performed to meet pre-defined validation targets.

-If issues are discovered during model application and validation, then it is necessary to return to a previous step in the modeling process to calibrate the input and / or output data.
+If issues are discovered during model application and validation, then it is necessary to return to a previous step in the modeling process to calibrate the input and/or output data.
 Model calibration and validation are applied for each step of the TDFM development process and for the entire model system, preferably using observed data not used for model estimation.
-In the chart below, a brief list of common calibration tasks are provided, which are used to meet pre-defined validation targets: